Biomimicry and sustainable mobility: moving sustainably thanks to the living

 Below, a set of technical fields particularly relevant for sustainable mobility, to which biomimicry knows how to respond perfectly:

-Advanced mechanical design, energy management and information management: there are many technical challenges in this race for sustainable mobility.
+Advanced mechanical design (lightweight design, structures and shapes, materials, acoustics, tribology, aerodynamics), energy management (storage, lighting, motorisation and electrification) and information management (flow management, detection and autonomy, processing data): there are numerous technical challenges in this race for sustainable mobility.

 Data processing